 - Check the call number or website to follow the status of your pending application.

 - Contact the International Offices at Caltech or JPL once you have received your visa.

-Since visa applications that undergo administrative processing are considered "refused" under Section 221(g), until the visa is issued.
+Visa applications that undergo administrative processing are considered "refused" under Section 221(g) until the visa is issued.
 A 221(g) refusal is not permanent but is considered a refusal for future visa applications; however, failure to disclose a previous 221(g) refusal of an application ultimately approved should not affect eligibility.